How To Clean My Aquarium

 C. Occasional Tasks

-2. Plant Pruning: Trim and remove dead or overgrown plant material to encourage healthy growth and prevent shading.
+- Plant Pruning: Trim and remove dead or overgrown plant material to enctheirage healthy growth and prevent shading.

 4. Careful Fish and Invertebrate Handling